vbookshelf/List-of-TB-and-Pneumonia-Datasets/README.md

 - Paper: https://pubmed.ncbi.nlm.nih.gov/29474911/

 <br>
-The datasets that follow are large multi label datasets that contain pneumonia images.<br>
+The datasets that follow are multi label datasets that contain pneumonia images.<br>
 I've listed the approx. number of pneumonia images in each.<br>

 ### VinDr-PCXR dataset